Andrews54757/MCObserver/README.md

 # minecraft server observer

-Observe Minecraft servers, and get notified when people join
+Observe Minecraft servers, and get audio and visual notifications when people join

+Note: Player-specific notifications will not work if the server has more than 12 players.

 https://andrews54757.github.io/MCObserver/